jdanussi/ml-zoomcamp-2024-midterm-project/README.md

 ## 3. EDA
 In statistics, exploratory data analysis (EDA) is an approach of analyzing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.

 In the [Exploratory Data Analysis (EDA)](notebook.ipynb#exploratory-data-analysis-eda) section of the notebook, summary statistics of the dataset were examined, missing values were imputed using mean values, and the correlations between variables were analyzed.
-Most variables were found to be largely independent, except for a notable correlation between solids and sulfate, and a weaker correlation between solids and ph.
+Most variables were found to be largely independent, except for a notable correlation between **solids** and **sulfate**, and a weaker correlation between **solids** and **ph**.

 Outliers?????